MJKWoolnough/ics/README.md

 type PropStatus uint8
 ```

-PropStatus defines the overall status or confirmation for the calendar component
+PropStatus defines the overall status or confirmation for the calendar
+component.

 ```go
 const (